 Scott Gwinnell is an award-winning pianist, composer/arranger, and educator born in Detroit, and residing in the Metro-Detroit area.
 He currently freelances as a sideman and leads various groups; the most well-known being the 16-piece Scott Gwinnell Jazz Orchestra.
-He is an adjunct professor of music at Oakland University in Rochester, Michigan, and an ensemble director at Michigan State University's Detroit Campus.
+Scott is also an educator at various institutions.

 Scott began studying piano at the age of 6 and trombone at the age of 10.
 At 14, Scott began lessons with renowned jazz pianist, Bess Bonnier, who encouraged him, along with studying jazz improvisation, to compose and arrange small and large ensemble music.
 Duke Ellington and Count Basie were early heroes, and his first big band arrangements, written at 15, were hugely influenced by both pianist/bandleaders.
 Also beginning his professional piano/trombone career at 15, Scott began playing solo and combo gigs around Detroit, playing with local musicians, George Benson, Don Mayberry, and Paul Keller.

 After attending Western Michigan University and Wayne State University, where Scott received his Bachelor’s and Master’s degree, he started to play in the bands of Steve Wood, Larry Nozero, Marcus Belgrave, and Brad Felt.
 At Wayne State, Scott studied with piano master, Matt Michaels, and vibist, Rob Pipho, who gave him a well-rounded jazz education.